-The StockCharts Technical Rank (SCTR) - often pronounced "Scooter" - is a numerical score that ranks a stock within a group of stocks.
+The StockCharts Technical Rank (SCTR) is a numerical score that ranks a stock within a group of stocks.
 The methodology for these rankings comes from the wisdom of John Murphy, author of many books on technical analysis and contributor to the Market Message at StockCharts.com.
-Stocks are assigned a score based on six key indicators, which cover different time frames.
+Stocks are assigned a score based on six key indicators, which cover different timeframes.
 These indicator scores are then sorted and assigned a technical rank.
 Using SCTR tables, chartists can sort stocks according to their technical rank.
 This makes it easy to identify the technical leaders and laggards within a specific group.
-Note that leveraged and inverse ETFs are excluded because above average volatility and inverse price movements skew the results.
+Note that leveraged and inverse ETFs are excluded from the SCTR rankings for the ETF universe.
+Above average volatility and inverse movements skew the results.
 The VIX ETF (VXX) is also excluded because it moves inverse to the S&P 500.

 It takes two steps to calculate the StockCharts Technical Rank (SCTR).
 First, each stock is “scored” based on six different technical indicators.
 These six indicators can be subdivided into three groups: long-term, medium-term and short-term.
 The box below details these indicators, the relevant timeframe and the weightings.

 Long-Term Indicators (weighting) * Percent above/below 200-day EMA (30%) * 125-Day Rate-of-Change (30%) Medium-Term Indicators (weighting) * Percent above/below 50-day EMA (15%) * 20-day Rate-of-Change (15%) Short-Term Indicators (weighting) * 3-day slope of PPO-Histogram (5%) * 14-day RSI (5%)